jan-vince/smallrecords/README.md

 Open URL `/records' to see the records list.

-You should be able to filter by category a and to click on records to see a detail.
+You should be able to filter by category and tag and to click on records to see a detail.